IIP Placements in France

 Location: Paris, France

-Previous work responsibilities (in the words of the previous IIP intern): Data base work ( about 70% of work): finding relevant projects to add to databases.
+Previous work responsibilities (in the words of the previous IIP intern): Database work (about 70% of work): finding relevant projects to add to databases.
 The biggest project, Girls’ Empowerment, required analysis of over 300 ongoing projects.
 These projects were added to Excel with information on things like work, country, impact, reach, and business scale.
 Also worked on Sanitation, Nutrition, Environment, and biodigesters databases.
 Website redesign ( about 15%): transferring content from old site to new site and figuring out new layout.
-This was a one-timer deal, but future interns may be involved in basic site updating.
+This was a one-time deal, but future interns may be involved in basic site updating.
 Video editing (about 10%): Creating 5-minute videos from interviews with industry leaders.
 This involved overlaying interview footage with video and pictures taken from field studies.
 In-depth research (about 5%): Reviewing specific projects in detail and analyzing scholarly research for best practices.